xluciadh/bio-volumentations/README.md

 Optionally, you can specify a datatype conversion transformation that will be applied after the last transformation in the list, e.g. from the default `numpy.ndarray` to a `torch.Tensor`.
 You can also specify the probability of actually applying the whole pipeline as a number between 0 and 1.
-The default probability is 1 (always apply).
+The default probability is 1 - the pipeline is applied for each call.
-See the [docs](https://biovolumentations.readthedocs.io/1.2.0/) for more details.
+See the [docs](https://biovolumentations.readthedocs.io/1.2.0/examples.html) for more details.

 The `Compose` object is callable.
 The data is passed as a keyword argument, and the call returns a dictionary with the same keywords and corresponding transformed images.
 This might look like an overkill for a single image, but will come handy when transforming images with annotations.
-The default key for the image is `image`.
+The default key for the image is `'image'`.

 ```python